-Philosophers are acknowledging the importance of models with increasing attention and are probing the assorted roles that models play in scientific practice.
-The result has been an incredible proliferation of model-types in the philosophical literature.
-Probing models, phenomenological models, computational models, developmental models, explanatory models, impoverished models, testing models, idealized models, theoretical models, scale models, heuristic models, caricature models, didactic models, fantasy models, toy models, imaginary models, mathematical models, substitute models, iconic models, formal models, analogue models and instrumental models are but some of the notions that are used to categorize models.
-While at first glance this abundance is overwhelming, it can quickly be brought under control by recognizing that these notions pertain to different problems that arise in connection with models.
-For example, models raise questions in semantics (what is the representational function that models perform?), ontology (what kind of things are models?), epistemology (how do we learn with models?), and, of course, in general philosophy of science (how do models relate to theory?; what are the implications of a model based approach to science for the debates over scientific realism, reductionism, explanation and laws of nature?).
+As a result, models have attracted philosophers’ attention and there are now sizable bodies of literature about various aspects of scientific modeling.
+A tangible result of philosophical engagement with models is a proliferation of model types recognized in the philosophical literature.
+Probing models, phenomenological models, computational models, developmental models, explanatory models, impoverished models, testing models, idealized models, theoretical models, scale models, heuristic models, caricature models, exploratory models, didactic models, fantasy models, minimal models, toy models, imaginary models, mathematical models, mechanistic models, substitute models, iconic models, formal models, analogue models, and instrumental models are but some of the notions that are used to categorize models.
+While at first glance this abundance is overwhelming, it can be brought under control by recognizing that these notions pertain to different problems that arise in connection with models.
+Models raise questions in semantics (how, if at all, do models represent?), ontology (what kind of things are models?), epistemology (how do we learn and explain with models?), and, of course, in other domains within philosophy of science.

 - 1. Semantics: Models and Representation

 - 3. Epistemology: The Cognitive Functions of Models